norlab-ulaval/Liblie/README.md

 Documentation
 -------------

-A documentation is avaible [here](https://htmlpreview.github.io/?https://github.com/norlab-ulaval/Liblie/blob/main/docs/build/html/index.html).
+A documentation is available [here](https://htmlpreview.github.io/?https://github.com/norlab-ulaval/Liblie/blob/main/docs/build/html/index.html).
 You can also directly check it in the `docs` directory of this repo.